Counselling Service

 The Service

 We run a low-cost service and charge a nominal fee for our sessions, dependent on income or earnings per annum.
-Our fees range from £3 to £40 for one-to-one sessions.
+Our fees range from £4 to £40 for one-to-one sessions.
 We request that you make your session fees in one or two payments, if possible.
-However, if you are unable to, please speak to your counsellor about this.
+However, if you are unable to, please speak to the counselling service about this.
 It does not mean that you will not receive counselling support.

 Counsellors and trainee counsellors adhere to the BACP code of ethics and receive regular supervision from a qualified counselling supervisor.
 They are not medically qualified and do not prescribe medication.